Ontario Junior Hockey League

-The winner of the OJHL playoffs and Frank L. Buckland Trophy compete for the centennial cup with the winners of the eight remaining tier two junior A leagues across Canada.
-Prior to the COVID-19 pandemic taking place, there were several smaller tournaments held around the country (only four champions and a host would show up to the national championship - the tournament has increased in duration and for clubs attending).
+The winner of the OJHL playoffs and Frank L. Buckland Trophy compete for the Centennial Cup with the winners of the eight remaining tier two junior A leagues across Canada and the host team.
+The OJHL's Collingwood Blues won the national championship in 2024.
+Prior to the COVID-19 pandemic taking place, there were qualifier tournaments held around the country (only four champions and a host would show up to the national championship - the tournament has increased in duration and for clubs attending).